Vilos92/pimpmyprose/README.md

 ## High-Priority
 + Restyle site
 	+ Restyle pimpProseBox to have text-wrapping, and a non-fixed height
-	+ Notification list has a very strange color scheme - new messags use old CSS table instead of pimpProseBox
-	+ The list of Prose/Pimps should have alternating colors to distinguish them.
-The current layout of tables looks bland and uninviting
-	+ Have some kind of graphic on the index page to direct users towards posting a new Prose, looking at Pimps, or just registering
-	+ Items must be restyled in multiple places:
-		+ pimp_list_item
-		+ prose_list_item
-		+ pimp_notification_list
-		+ main.css
-			+ Remove old CSS for tables afterwords
 + Determine the additions to the django configuration necessary for the server, to make uploading new versions of pimpMyProse more simple

-## Medium-Priority
-+ Filter to show posts from only people you are following
++ jQuery scripts for upvoting/downvoting have hardcoded URL, would be better if dynamic
+	+ Use the {{ STATIC_URL }} tag and pass it into the JavaScript functions using django templates
++ Do form validation for registration with jQuery/angularJS (frontend, backend is done)
++ Find way not to load main.js on every page
+	+ JavaScript block where scripts can be loaded at will
 	+ Proses longer than a certain length should be shortened on the index, with ellipse at end
 		+ Must click on "see full Prose" or something to this effect, which takes use to that Prose page

+## Medium-Priority
 + A reddit share link exists, but maybe redesign (or make custom logo)
 	+ Need to customize templates and views for share links.
 Facebook plugin needs correct url
 + Finish search page - style haystack search bar with bootstrap
 + Automated testing
 	+ Reddit hot score algorithm seems to work, unit test it
 	+ Confidence algorithm? http://amix.dk/blog/post/19588
-+ Pagination on index, detail, profile, notifications, etc.
 + Email validation (already figured it out for EnvoyNow)
 + If user has already voted on a pimp, corresponding arrow should be highlighted already